meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 In this workshop, we'll be focusing on wildlife data collected from two sources: **camera traps** and **bioacoustic sensors**.

-***Camera traps*** are remote senors which are automatically triggered by passing animals to take images or video, thereby unobtrusively collecting data on medium- and large-bodied vertebrates.
+***Camera traps*** are remote sensors which are automatically triggered by passing animals to take images or video, thereby unobtrusively collecting data on medium- and large-bodied vertebrates.
 Camera traps are inexpensive, easy to use, and can provide a wide variety of information (e.g., species, sex, heath, age, behavior, ecological interactions) on entire ecology communities.
 These data can be used to assess occurrence, richness, distribution, density, and species interactions.

 - To learn more about camera trapping, check out WWF's comprehensive [Guide to Camera Trapping](https://www.wwf.org.uk/sites/default/files/2019-04/CameraTraps-WWF-guidelines.pdf)

 ***Bioacoustic sensors***, also known as ***acoustic monitors***, capture sound instead of images.
 These microphones or hydrophones (underwater microphones) record soundscapes, which can be analyzed to detect what species are active in a given area, when these animals are active, and in some cases, what they are doing (e.g., feeding, mating, interacting).
 Networks of sensors can be used to derive the distribution, occupancy, density, and richness of vocalizing species.
-Inexpensive, open-source accoustic sensors such as the [AudioMoth](https://www.openacousticdevices.info/audiomoth) are making these types of studies increasingly popular.
+Inexpensive, open-source acoustic sensors such as the [AudioMoth](https://www.openacousticdevices.info/audiomoth) are making these types of studies increasingly popular.

 - WWF also has a great [Guide to Acoustic Monitoring](https://www.wwf.org.uk/sites/default/files/2019-04/Acousticmonitoring-WWF-guidelines.pdf)